shadowquillapp/shadowquillapp/README.md

 ## What Is ShadowQuill?

-ShadowQuill is a desktop application for crafting AI prompts with complete privacy.
+ShadowQuill is a desktop application for crafting AI prompts with complete priva`cy.
 All processing happens locally on your machine using Ollama with Gemma 3 models.

+### Complete Privacy

-**Complete Privacy**: No data ever leaves your computer.
+No data ever leaves your computer.
 All AI processing runs locally through Ollama.

+### Local Storage

-**Local Storage**: Your chats, presets, system prompts, and settings are stored locally in the app's user data directory using localStorage and JSON files.
+Your chats, presets, system prompts, and settings are stored locally in the app's user data directory using localStorage and JSON files.
 You can view the exact paths and factory‑reset from Settings → Data Location.

+### Modern Interface

-**Modern Interface**: Clean, beautiful design with four themes and responsive layout that works on any screen size.
+Clean, beautiful design with four themes and responsive layout that works on any screen size.

 ## Features